RogueRope/SurvivalGuide/food.md

 We will also provide coffee, sparkling and still water free of charge for all participants.

-As you can see, this is **not** a culinary event, but we're lucky that Rob our chef de cuisine
+As you can see, this is **not** a culinary event, but we're lucky that Rob our *chef de cuisine extraordinaire* will join us for another time.
+So prepare your taste buds for some nice surprises.

 ## What to bring yourself?